dingbat91/TR_Project_TeamB/README.md

 ### TV Shows

-**_WORK IN PROGRESS_**

 <img src="src\assets\images\readme\TVShows.png" width=800 />

 The Tv Shows page displays a list of popular TV shows.
-The shows are displayed in a grid of cards which can be clicked to view more information about the show.
+The shows are displayed in a grid of cards.

 ### Movie Details